 From the above, it is quite obvious that as the voicecoil gets hotter, less power is delivered.
 Provided the signal is applied for long enough and the heat can be removed at a rate that prevents meltdown of the voicecoil, the average SPL will be reduced - after meltdown, SPL will be reduced to zero!.
 Based on what little information is available from manufacturers, it seems that the loudspeaker voicecoil will reach thermal equilibrium within around 20-30 seconds.
 High frequency drivers will be faster (because of the low thermal mass of the voicecoil assembly), and very large subwoofers will most likely be slower, as the voicecoil assembly will be substantially heavier, and thus have a greater thermal mass.

-At a voicecoil temperature of 200°C, the resistance increases to 10.15 ohms, so the nominal impedance increases to ...
+At a voicecoil temperature of 200°C as shown in the previous section, the resistance increases to 10.2 ohms, so the nominal impedance increases to ...

-Neglecting (for the moment) any other effect, that means that if the nominal 8 ohm driver were to be supplied with a signal of 50V RMS (average), that will work out to 312.5W at 25°C. After around 20 seconds that power will fall to ...
+Neglecting (for the moment) any other effect, we'll assume that at full power, the voicecoil temperature will reach around 200°C. That means that if the nominal 8 ohm driver were to be supplied with a signal of 50V RMS (average), that will work out to 312.5W at 25°C. After around 20 seconds when the voicecoil reaches its maximum temperature, the power will fall to ...